 Dan Brosgol is the Director of Prozdor.
 He holds a BA in Politics from Brandeis University and both a certificate in Jewish Day School Education and an MA in Jewish Education from Hebrew College.
 He is also pursuing a doctorate in Education at Northeastern University.
 Dan has been at Prozdor in various positions since 2003 and has served as Director since 2011, In his time at Prozdor Dan has been instrumental in transforming the school into a program with a diverse set of education and engagement opportunities for youth, and in particular has shaped Prozdor's vision for Israel engagement, education, and travel over the past decade.
 Dan regularly writes for JewishBoston.com and The Bedford Citizen, and his writing has also been featured on the Hebrew College blog, the Jewish Women's Archive, and InterfaithFamily.com.
 Dan is an active volunteer in Bedford, where he is an elected member of the School Committee, serves on the town Capital Expenditures Committee, appears on local television, and coaches youth sports.
 Dan is married with five children.

-Leah Goldstein is the Associate Director for Prozdor and Program Coordinator for the Jewish Teen Foundation of Greater Boston.
+Leah Goldstein is the Associate Director for Prozdor and Director of the Jewish Teen Foundation of Greater Boston.
 She holds a BS in Organizational Communication and Leadership from St. Edward's University and an MS in Nonprofit Management from Northeastern University.
 After spending a year at Tel Aviv University during college, she finds a way to get back to Israel as often as possible.
 A native of Austin, Texas, Leah brings a passion for Judaism and a unique Texas flair to the team.
 Prior to coming to Prozdor, Leah served as the New England Coordinator for The Gift of Life Bone Marrow Foundation and interned at 3 different agencies in the greater Boston Jewish community during her time in graduate school.
 Leah lives in Brookline and is a master of both baking and crafting.

 Director of Makor